 1. Start with a base of greens.

-Regardless of the season, you should have easy access to some kind of salad green.
+Regardless of the season, you should have easy access to some kind of green salad.
 You might have to be willing to try something new.
-Cabbage is often available in the winter months when nothing else is and can make a fabulous salad.
+Cabbage is often available in the winter months when nothing else is, and it can make a fabulous salad.

 - lettuces: romaine, butter, red leaf, green leaf

 - cabbage: red, green, Napa

 Our produce box blesses us with an abundance of weird greens during the winter months.
 At first, my kids balked at all the greens, but now they’re asking when we’re going to get more spinach!

 The fruit you choose will dictate the other flavors that you add to your salad.
 And options are numerous, again, depending on the season.

 - Summer: Asian pear, berries, melon, cherries, figs, grapes, nectarines, peaches, plums

 - Fall: pears, apples, cranberries, grapes, pomegranates

 - Winter: clementines, grapefruits, oranges, tangerines, kiwi, papaya